truefrontier/jetstream-team-invites/README.md

-# Laravel Jetstream - Custom Team Invites
+# Custom Laravel Jetstream Team Invites

-## Installation
+## Prerequisites

 This package assumes you have already installed Jetstream and your `Team` and `User` Models are in the `app/Models` directory and namespace.